Delivering better end of life care

 'Fit for Future' is a community-wide review that will lead the way in modernising care for people with life-limiting illnesses.
 This is the first review of its kind.

 An ageing population and funding cuts are putting significant pressure on our healthcare systems.
-These challenges represent a significant opportunity to look at what we are currently doing and how we can do things better, and we want your help.
-Whether you are a patient, a carer, or a member of our community in Somerset, we want you to develop new ideas with us so we can deliver better care, more efficiently, in the future.
+These challenges represent a significant opportunity to look at what we are currently doing and how we can do things better.

 The review is being led by St. Margaret's Hospice, one of the biggest palliative care providers in the UK.
 Last year we cared for over 3,200 people.
 Supporting St. Margaret's is a specialist panel of experts, chaired by Lord Ashdown, and including national charities Macmillan Cancer Care and palliative care charity Marie Curie.

 Doing nothing isn't an option.
-That's why we are launching this community-wide review.
 'Fit for Future' is designed to take care into a new era, characterised by innovative ideas and technological advances.
 We need it to more than meet the demographic and financial demands that it will experience.

 Source: ITV News West Country